-Approximately 137 million automobile tires were manufactured in 2021, an increase of approximately 18% in rubber volume and approximately 14% in terms of number of tires compared to 2020.
-Although demand is recovering from the large drop caused by the impact of the COVID-19 pandemic in 2020, it remains 5% less than in 2019 for the amount of rubber, and about 6% less for the number of tires.
+Approximately 132 million automobile tires were manufactured in 2022, an approximate decrease of 1% in rubber volume and 4% in terms of number of tires compared to 2021.
+Although demand is recovering from the large drop caused by the impact of the COVID-19 pandemic in 2020, it remains 6% less than in 2019 for the amount of rubber, and about 10% less for the number of tires.

 In addition to basic safety performance, trends in tire technology have focused on preserving the environment through the development technology that improves environmental friendliness and economic efficiency.
-As various countries continue to tighten their regulations on automobile fuel efficiency and emissions and the transition toward electric vehicles intensifies, tire manufacturers are working to bring out a lineup of low environmental impact products centering on fuel-efficient tires.
+As various countries continue to tighten their regulations on automobile fuel efficiency and emissions, and the transition toward electric vehicles intensifies, tire manufacturers are working to bring out a lineup of low environmental impact products centering on fuel-efficient tires.
 The SDGs are also being addressed through raw materials and recycling technology development initiatives.

-The Japan Automobile Tyre Manufacturers Association (JATMA) was a forerunner in introducing voluntary industry standards enacted in January 2010 for a tire labeling system that rates rolling resistance and wet grip performance.
+The Japan Automobile Tyre Manufacturers Association (JATMA) was a forerunner in introducing voluntary industry standards, enacted in January 2010, for a tire labeling system that rates rolling resistance and wet grip performance.
 It also provides consumers with information related to safety and the environment.

 Regulations on tires cover both environmental and safety performance.
-In terms of safety performance, the UN regulations adopted in Europe, Japan, and other regions, along with the U.S. FMVSS, are the main regulations adopted in many countries to ensure vehicle safety, and they are also spreading to other countries and regions.
-Regulations on environmental performance can be divided into those that stipulate minimum performance requirements, and those of that set labels for grades that inform customers of the performance level of the tire.
-Following their introduction in Europe and Turkey, environmental performance regulations have been enacted in regions such as South Korea, Russia, Brazil, Middle-East, Malaysia and Thailand and are continuing to further spread throughout the world.
+In terms of safety performance, the UN regulations adopted in Europe, Japan, and other regions, along with the U.S. FMVSS, are the main regulations seeing widespread introduction in a growing number of countries to ensure vehicle safety.
+Regulations on environmental performance can be divided into those that stipulate minimum performance requirements, and those of that set grade labels that inform customers of the performance level of the tire.
+Following their introduction in Europe and Turkey, environmental performance mance regulations have been enacted in regions such as South Korea, Russia, Brazil, the Middle East, Malaysia and Thailand and are continuing to further spread throughout the world.

 Since June 2016, the UAE has made it mandatory to affix tire identification labels with embedded radio frequency identification (RFID) tags on all tires sold or put on display.
 This endeavor is intended to provide traceability, offer users information about the tire, and allow authorities to verify certification.
-The recent trend of requiring two-dimensional codes or RFID in Russia, and QR codes in the EU and Thailand, is continuing.
+The recent trend of requiring either two-dimensional codes or RFID tags in Russia, and QR codes in the EU and Thailand, is continuing.